AhmedMourad0/no-copy/README.md

 ## Caveats

-- Mirroring internal constructors with `@LeastVisibleCopy` is not currently supported, for now, consider using `@NoCopy` instead and provide your own cloning method, there are inspections included that will highlight an error when you do this.

 - Currently, you cannot have a method named `copy` with the same signature (return type included) in your `@NoCopy` annotated data class or you will get IDE and compiler errors.
 (Attempting this,